mgkcloud/foodcube-customizer/cascade_docs/techContext.md

 3. State Management
    - React hooks for local state
-   - Custom hooks for grid management
+   - Custom hooks for grid and subgrid management
    - Immutable updates for reliability

 ## Core Implementation